 Thrive's sports nutritionists can help address the nutritional challenges that come with working out regularly.
 When people are planning their workouts, they need to eat a meal two to three hours beforehand.
 If there’s no time to make that happen, eat a snack an hour before.
 Emphasize carbs to give you the energy you need.

 Within two hours after a workout, eat a meal containing protein and carbs.
 Good examples are pasta with meatballs or chicken and brown rice.

 How a Sports Dietitian Can Help You Create Healthy Lifestyle Choices

-What does a sports dietitian do?
+What does a sports nutritionist do?
 They help people make healthier lifestyle choices based on the sports they're involved in, their training schedule, and their athletic goals.
 Here are a few examples of ways a sports dietitian from Thrive can help depending on what activities people do.

 Cyclists should eat a balanced diet with sufficient calories to meet their nutritional needs.
 If these athletes aren't taking in at least 2,000 calories a day, they may be missing essential nutrients such as iron and calcium.
 Cyclists should consume plenty of protein and carbs for endurance and energy when they’re riding.

 Long-distance runs go anywhere from 26.2 to 100 miles.
 The keys to success in these long-distance events are aerobic power, the ability to use a large percentage of that power, and high economy of movement.
 Overloading carbs on the days leading up to the race and overhydrating before the race can help runners succeed.